UoB-COMSM0166/2025-group-26/README.md

 |CHENG HSUAN LEE| bo24397@bristol.ac.uk| Allison-sa
 - Group member 6, name, email, role

+## Project Report

+# Introduction

+- 5% ~250 words
+- Describe your game, what is based on, what makes it novel?

+# Requirements

+1.Case Diagrams
+2.User Stories
+3.Early stages design
+4.Ideation process
+5.How did you decide as a team what to develop?

+- 15% ~750 words
+- Use case diagrams, user stories.
+Early stages design.
+Ideation process.
+How did you decide as a team what to develop?

+# Design

+1.System architecture
+2.Class diagrams
+3.behavioural diagrams

+- 15% ~750 words
+- System architecture.
+Class diagrams, behavioural diagrams.

+# Implementation

+- 15% ~750 words
+- Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

+# Evaluation

+- 15% ~750 words
+- One qualitative evaluation (your choice)
+- One quantitative evaluation (of your choice)
+- Description of how code was tested.

+# Process

+- 15% ~750 words
+- Teamwork.
+How did you work together, what tools did you use.
+Did you have team roles?
+Reflection on how you worked together.

+# Conclusion

+- 10% ~500 words
+- Reflect on project as a whole.
+Lessons learned.
+Reflect on challenges.
+Future work.

 ## Weekly Homework Links
 | Week | Content |
 | --------- | -------- |
 |[Week1](https://github.com/UoB-COMSM0166/2025-group-26/blob/main/WeekHomework/week1.md) | Research game and create a list of game|
 |[Week2](https://github.com/UoB-COMSM0166/2025-group-26/blob/main/WeekHomework/week2.md)| |
 | Adding| |

 ## week3
 Two kind of game: